-Important parts of a CPU – what do you have to look out for to choose the best CPU for your needs?
+Important parts of a CPU – what do you have to look out for to choose the best one for your needs?
 The CPU consists of which two parts?
-Components of CPU and their functions.
+Components and their functions.
 Where is the CPU located?
 What does CPU stand for in games?

-To choose the best CPU for your setup you first have to understand what exactly would the CPU be doing.
-What will be the workload of the CPU?
+To choose the best CPU or Core Processing unit or Processor for your setup you first have to understand what exactly would you need it for.
+What will be the workload?

 Mainly there are 2 workloads types: